LeeKLTW/DesignPattern/README.md

 2. The [RabbitMQ](https://www.rabbitmq.com/tutorials/tutorial-three-python.html) library can be used to add asynchronous messaging support to an application.
 Several messaging protocols are supported, such as HTTP and AMQP.
 RabbitMQ can be used in a Python application to implement a publish-subscribe pattern

 MVC is an architecture and Observer Pattern is an design pattern.
 They look similar because MVC uses the observer pattern.

+## State pattern
+A state machine is an abstract machine that has two key components, that is, states and transitions.

+A nice feature of state machines is that they can be represented as graphs (called state diagrams)

+The django-fsm package is a third-party package that can be used to simplify the implementation and usage of state machines in the Django Framework.